tomouellette/CanEvolve.jl/README.md

 ```
 <img width="800" height="300" src="img/autosimulation.gif">

 A sample of 20 auto simulations.
-The vertical orange lines identify the subclone VAF in the *p* VAF distribution (left).
+The vertical orange lines identify the subclone(s) VAF in the *p* VAF distribution (left).

 ### Feature engineering for deep learning